15 “Best” Old-School Historical Romances

 The prose in The Silver Devil is magnificent.
 The scenes of violence and brutality are intense.
-The hero is…a complicated man, to say the least.
-The novel ends HEA.
-But it’s hard to see a happy ending lasting beyond the pages of this book.
+The hero is…a complicated man.
+The novel ends with the typical HEA.
+Even so, it’s hard to see a happy ending lasting beyond the pages of this book.

-Lindsey cemented her status as one of romance’s best-selling authors with this bodice ripper.
-The Robert McGinnis artwork is legendary for featuring the first naked man on a romance cover.
+Johanna Lindsey cemented her status as one of romance’s top best-selling authors with this bodice ripper.
+The Robert McGinnis romance novel cover design is legendary, featuring the first naked man on a romance cover.

 This is the lustiest of bodice rippers.
 Skye experiences the most rollicking adventures any heroine in Romancelandia could only dream of.

-Savage Ecstasy wasn’t the first Zebra historical romance.
-It wasn’t even the first successful book out of Kensington’s flagship imprint.
-But it was this Western historical that put the largest US independent publisher on the map.
+Janelle Taylor’s Savage Ecstasy wasn’t the first historical bodice ripper published by Zebra books.
+It wasn’t even the first best-seller out of Kensington’s flagship imprint.
+It was, however, the one that firmly marked the largest US independent publisher on the map as a major player.

-Zebra was a dominant force to be reckoned with in the romance field.
+In the decade that followed, Zebra would be a dominant force to be reckoned with in the romance field.